 Requests to Amend a Medical or Dental Record

-Under the HIPAA Privacy Rule, patients have the right to request amendments to their medical or dental records.
-Providers have the right to determine if the changes will be made.
-The record should contain both the patient’s request and the provider’s response.
-Consider the following scenarios and the guidelines and steps outlined below:
+Under the HIPAA Privacy Rule, patients have the right to request amendments to their healthcare records.
+Practitioners have the right to determine if the changes will be made.
+In these situations, document the record with both the patient’s request and the practitioner’s response.
+Consider the following scenarios and points outlined below:

 Scenario 1

-During an executive physical examination, a provider asks the patient how many alcoholic drinks he has in a day.
+During an executive physical examination, a practitioner asks the patient how many alcoholic drinks he has in a day.
 Because the patient does not drink every day, he responds that he has about five drinks each week.
-The provider incorrectly documents “ETOH: 5/day.”
-Subsequent healthcare providers who have received copies of the physical examination refer to the patient’s “daily” alcohol intake.
+The practitioner incorrectly documents “ETOH: 5/day.”
+Subsequent healthcare practitioners who have received copies of the physical examination refer to the patient’s “daily” alcohol intake.
 The patient eventually identifies the source of the confusion and requests an amendment to the medical record.

 Scenario 2